Bill Denbrough: 2017 and 2019 films

-2022 Indian TV-series

 Audra's role in the story is removed with Pennywise instead tormenting Bill through both his guilt and being forced to watch It kill another child in front of him.
 Bill overcomes his personal demons while performing the Ritual of Chud.
 The film also deviates from the novel and the miniseries by ending with Bill and the remaining Losers retaining their memories.

 Differences from novel

 Neither adaptation features Bill and the rest of the Losers meeting with Maturin the Turtle – a god-like figure in the novel who is the antithesis to Pennywise.
 Despite not featuring Maturin, It Chapter Two does feature the Ritual of Chud as a key plot device in the film's narrative.
 However, the ritual is portrayed in a completely different way than in King's novel.
 Multiple references are still made throughout It Chapter One as well, such as the Loser's Club at the quarry stating to have seen a turtle, and Bill holding a Lego turtle in Georgie's bedroom, as well as a clay turtle being seen in a classroom in It Chapter Two.
 The film series also deviates from the source material by not including the Loser's Club members losing their virginity to Beverly Marsh in the sewers after defeating Pennywise for the first time.
 This scene was reportedly to be featured in Fukunaga's original screenplay, but was removed by Muschietti during his rewrites once he came aboard the project.